-This Practice Note is also available as a PDF, download TPB(PN) 4/2021 Use and disclosure of a client’s TFN and TFN information in email communications (PDF, 229 KB)
+This Practice Note is also available as a PDF, download TPB(PN) 5/2022 Proof of identity requirements for client verification (PDF, 498 KB)

-The Tax Practitioners Board (TPB) has released this practice note (PN) to provide practical guidance and assistance to registered tax practitioners in relation to using and disclosing a client’s tax file number (TFN) and TFN information in email communications.
+The Tax Practitioners Board (TPB) has released this Practice Note (PN) to provide practical guidance and assistance to registered tax practitioners in relation to verifying client identities.

 This is a TPB practice note (TPB(PN)).
 It is intended to be for information only.
 While it seeks to provide practical assistance and explanation, it does not exhaust, prescribe or limit the scope of the TPB’s powers in the Tax Agent Services Act 2009 (TASA) or the Tax Agent Services Regulations 2022 (TASR).

 In addition, please note that the principles and examples in this TPB(PN) do not constitute legal advice and do not create additional rights or legal obligations beyond those that are contained in the TASA or which may exist at law.

 The TPB originally released this document as a draft practice note in the form of an exposure draft on 17 February 2021.
 The closing date for the submissions was 31 March 2021.